ZcashFoundation/libbolt/README.md

 Please ensure you have installed the libsodium library for your platform.
 See install instructions [here](https://download.libsodium.org/doc/installation/index.html).

-To build the library and execute basic tests, run `make`
+To build the library and execute basic examples, run `make`

 # Tests